Austinjnr/task-train/README.md

 # TaskTrain

-This a mini-web application of a simple todo list, <a href="https://covid-19-tracker-db3rv2t8v-austinjnr.vercel.app/">here is the live link.</a>
+This a mini-web application of a simple todo list, <a href="">here is the live link.</a>

 ## Tech stack